basementstudio/scrollytelling/README.md

 ## Demo

-For our talk at React Miami Conf, we did a small demo to showcase this library in action.
+We did a small demo to showcase this library in action.
 This is the best place to see how the library works in a real world scenario.
 Check it out:

 - Site URL: [https://scrollytelling.basement.studio/](https://scrollytelling.basement.studio/)
 - Code: [https://github.com/basementstudio/scrollytelling/blob/main/website/README.md](https://github.com/basementstudio/scrollytelling/blob/main/website/README.md)